Starting from scratch

 Sometimes your greatest asset can be your greatest challenge.

-The Workers’ Educational Association (WEA) rests on a proud history, 114 years of success which has built a strong network of passionate supporters – 50,000+ students, nearly 3,000 volunteers, 2,000 tutors and 10,000 members across England and Scotland.
+The Workers’ Educational Association (WEA) rests on a proud history.
+It has 114 years of success which has built a strong network of passionate supporters – 50,000+ students, nearly 3,000 volunteers, 2,000 tutors and 10,000 members across England and Scotland.
 But there hasn’t been a comprehensive marketing structure in place since its founding in 1903.
 To engage the next generation of supporters, we know we need to have a clearer understanding of our brand and how it should work for us.

 I joined the organisation as its first-ever head of marketing.
 My task was to refresh and modernise the WEA brand, to ensure its relevance for today while remaining authentic and aligned with our heritage.
 In addition, there was the need to make the case for marketing to our stakeholders – the very people who serve our community.
 Getting buy-in for marketing was a crucial step on our journey to modernise our brand.
 And of course, this had to be done on a shoestring budget.